mpv-player/mpv/DOCS/man/options.rst

         (This filter is an alias for ``jinc``-windowed ``jinc``)

     ``ewa_lanczossharp``
         A slightly sharpened version of ewa_lanczos.
-If your hardware can run it, this is probably what you should use by default.
+This is the default when using the ``high-quality`` profile.

     ``ewa_lanczos4sharpest``
         Very sharp scaler, but also slightly slower than ``ewa_lanczossharp``.